Pat Kenneally

 His inter county career began as a Cork minor hurler in 1986.
-He went on to play u21, Junior and Senior hurling as well as Junior football for Cork.
+He went on to win all-Ireland medals in u21, Junior and Senior hurling as well as Junior football for Cork.
 He won an All-Ireland Junior Hurling Championship medal in 1994 and an All-Ireland Junior Football Championship medal in 1989 together with an All-Ireland Under-21 Hurling Championship medal in 1989.
 He was also a member of the 1990 senior hurling squad who together with the senior footballers achieved an historic double that year.
 In 1993 he won a National Hurling League medal with Cork after the epic three match saga with Wexford.
-His last medal was one in the Intermediate Football final of 2001 but he retired form the big ball game after the game which benefitted his hurling enormously for the next number of years.
+His last medal was one in the Intermediate Football final of 2001 though he played hurling for some years after.